-Greenhouse gas emissions set to bust global climate pact in 2030: U.N. report
+Greenhouse gas emissions set to bust global climate pact in 2030: U.N.

-LONDON Greenhouse gas emissions in 2030 will exceed by 12 billion to 14 billion tons what is needed to keep global warming to an internationally agreed target, the United Nations said on Thursday.
+LONDON (Reuters) - Greenhouse gas emissions in 2030 will exceed by 12 billion to 14 billion tonnes what is needed to keep global warming to an internationally agreed target, the United Nations said on Thursday.

-A day before the global Paris Agreement climate pact formally comes into force, the annual U.N.
-Environment report analyzed countries' current pledges for emission cuts and whether they are enough.
+A day before the global Paris Agreement climate pact formally comes into force, the annual report of U.N.
+Environment analyzed countries' current pledges for emission cuts and said they were not sufficient.

 Emissions in 2030 are expected to reach 54-56 billion tons of carbon dioxide equivalent, far above the level of 42 billion tons needed to have a chance of limiting global warming to 2 degrees Celsius (3.6 degrees Fahrenheit) this century.

-Last year, UN Environment estimated that the gap between pledges and emissions cuts that scientists estimate are needed was up to 12 billion tonnes.

-Even if emissions cut pledges under the Paris agreement are fully implemented, predicted 2030 emissions could put the world on track for a temperature rise of 2.9 to 3.4 degrees Celsius this century, the report said.
+Even if the pledges on cutting emissions under the Paris agreement are fully implemented, predicted 2030 emissions could put the world on track for a temperature rise of 2.9 to 3.4 degrees Celsius this century, the report said.

+However, UN Environment's chief scientist, Jacqueline McGlade, told reporters at a briefing that the emissions gap could "absolutely" be filled.

+More countries are submitting emissions data; global carbon dioxide emissions from fossil fuel use and industry are slowing; renewable energy use has risen and public scrutiny of governments' actions has grown, McGlade added.

 "If we don't start taking additional action now, beginning with the upcoming climate meeting in Marrakesh, we will grieve over the avoidable human tragedy," Erik Solheim, head of UN Environment, said in a statement.